 Yes, it's important to stay abreast of all new developments, particularly social media and how it will impact print works.
 I retain a membership in the American Society of Journalists & Authors (ASJA), attend relevant conferences and read online works related to my field.
 I also communicate with other writers, all ages, to determine what's going on in the workforce.

-How did you decide to get in your line of work?
+How did you get started doing this type of work?

-A. Writing is a profession that often chooses you, not the other way around.
+Writing is a profession that often chooses you, not the other way around.
 Like most writers, I write because I must.
 It is a form of communication that seeks an outlet even when I don't feel like writing, or become discouraged and disillusioned.
 I have left it and always return.
 That's why I call my website "onceawriter..." as in always a writer.

-A. I just completed the editing of a unique marketing book called "Contrarian Marketing," which I believe to be a polished, important work that will provide something new in the world of business.
+I just completed the editing of a unique marketing book called "Contrarian Marketing," which I believe to be a polished, important work that will provide something new in the world of business.
 I am also proud of the fact that I undertook a fiction work after many years of writing nonfiction.
 It required me to stretch and grow.